Child Protection Policy

-- No staff member or student is expected to act alone about suspected child abuse; staff or students are encouraged to discuss their concerns with their line manager or programme supervisor.
+- No staff member or student is expected to act alone in responding to suspected child abuse; staff and students are encouraged to discuss their concerns with their line manager or programme supervisor.

 - Line managers and programme supervisors have a responsibility to ensure that, where a staff member or student expresses a concern that a child or young person has been, or is likely to be, the victim of child abuse, appropriate steps are taken to respond to the concern.

-- Where staff or students are working in an external organisation e.g. a school, the Child Protection Policy of that organisation, where applicable, takes precedence and must be followed.
+- Where staff or students are working in an external organisation e.g. a school, the Child Protection Policy or equivalent of that organisation, where applicable, takes precedence and must be followed.

 - Information volunteered by a child or young person should be fully and accurately recorded by its recipient but no child or young person should be interviewed or in any way questioned about the suspected abuse.

 - Under no circumstances should a child or young person who is the subject of an allegation of child abuse be exposed to unnecessary risk; an allegation that child abuse has been carried out by a staff member or student may require consideration of the removal of the staff member or student from the child or young person’s environment.

-- Information, advice and support with respect to responding to and reporting suspected child abuse is available from Child, Youth and Family ; concerns may be discussed confidentially with a trained social worker by calling 0508 FAMILY (0508 326 459).
+- Information, advice and support with respect to responding to and reporting suspected child abuse is available from Oranga Tamariki (Ministry for Children); concerns may be discussed confidentially with a registered social worker by calling 0508 FAMILY (0508 326 459).

 Reporting child abuse

-- Any person who suspects the immediate safety or wellbeing of a child or young person is in doubt should alert the New Zealand Police immediately.
+- Any person who suspects that the immediate safety or wellbeing of a child or young person is in doubt should alert the Police immediately.

-- Any person who believes that a child or young person has been, or is likely to be, the victim of child abuse may report the matter to Child, Youth and Family or the New Zealand Police.
+- Any person who believes that a child or young person has been, or is likely to be, the victim of child abuse may report the matter to Oranga Tamariki (Ministry for Children) or the Police.